morpho-association/morpho-snippets/README.md

 - The smart contracts in this repository are not intended for use in production environments or for the management of real-world assets, funds, or resources.
 Any use or deployment of these smart contracts for such purposes is done entirely at your own risk.

-- The authors and maintainers of this repository do not provide any support, maintenance, or updates for these smart contracts.
-The smart contracts are provided for reference and learning purposes, and you are solely responsible for understanding, modifying, and deploying them as needed.
+- The smart contracts are provided for reference and learning purposes, and you are solely responsible for understanding, modifying, and deploying them as needed.

 ### Morpho-Aave-V3 related functions, in Typescript.